-- A current physical exam (within 3 months prior to the first day of class). - Immunity to measles, mumps, and rubella by blood titers or documentation of two doses of MMR after 1967. - One tetanus diphtheria (Td) within the last 10 years. - Hepatitis B series. - Evidence of varicella immunity by immunization (2 doses) or blood titer. - A current Tuberculin Skin Test (TST).
-Students must keep TST current during the course of the program. - All immunization requirements need to be completed (or in the case of a series, started and on schedule) by the first day of class and kept current throughout the program.
-Failure to keep requirements current will result in ineligibility to attend clinical experience. - McCann will follow current immunization recommendations of the Massachusetts Department of Public Health as a minimum requirement.
-Where specific clinical agencies have requirements that exceed DPH regulations, the requirements of the clinical agencies will be followed. - Yearly Flu Shot is required and documented.
+- A current physical exam (within 3 months prior to the first day of class) - Immunity to measles, mumps, and rubella by blood titers or documentation of two doses of MMR after 1967 - One tetanus diphtheria and pertussis (Tdap) within the last 10 years - Hepatitis B series - Evidence of varicella immunity by immunization (2 doses) or blood titer - A current 2-step Tuberculin Skin Test (TST).
+Students must keep TST current during the course of the program - All immunization requirements need to be completed (or in the case of a series, started and on schedule) by the first day of class and kept current throughout the program.
+Failure to keep requirements current will result in ineligibility to attend clinical experience

+- McCann will follow current immunization recommendations of the Massachusetts Department of Public Health as a minimum requirement.
+Where specific clinical agencies have requirements that exceed DPH regulations, the requirements of the clinical agencies will be followed - COVID-19 series and current booster, or as directed by clinical partners - Yearly Flu Shot is required and documented